mikependon/RepoDB/Docs/_build/html/_sources/pages/dataentity.rst.txt

 Creating a DataEntity
 =====================

-A `DataEntity` is a DTO class used to feed the operations of the repositories.
-It is equivalent to a single row in a database.
+A `DataEntity` is a DTO class that is being used to feed the operations of the repository.
+It is equivalent to a single row in the database.

 DataEntity Class
 ----------------

 .. highlight:: c#

-Acts as the base class of all `Data Entity` object.
+It acts as the base class of all `DataEntity` objects.
 Located at `RepoDb` namespace.

-See below the sample code:
+Below is a sample code for a `Customer` data entity object.

 ::

-	public class Employee : DataEntity
+	public class Customer : DataEntity
 	{
 	}